cookiesock/forked-infinity-engine-for-fun/README.md

 # What we have planned
 - Easy Modding (Working on it)
-- Add Stages
+- Stages/Backgrounds (Yes we did characters before stages)
-- Add Modcharts/Lua Scripting
+- Modcharts/Lua Scripting
-- Add Custom Notes
+- Custom Notes (Using LUA or smth, could have a json for storing shit like "act like death note or use lua file")
-- Add Extra Keys (1k to 9k, Could change)
+- Extra Keys (1k to 9k, Could change eventually)

+# Finished
+- Basic Gameplay (Characters, Health, Score/Accuracy/Misses, Notes)
+- Menus (Title Screen is slightly unfinished)

 ## Credits
 - Raf - Project Owner, Coder and Artist ([GitHub](https://github.com/RafaelGiacom)) ([GameJolt](https://gamejolt.com/@RafaelGiacom)) ([GameBanana](https://gamebanana.com/members/1739332))